tennovs/zimpaf_redphuzz/zimpaf/README.md

 ### 7. Shell Error Reporting
-- Reporting of errors for command injection functions.
+- Reporting of errors for command injection functions

 ---